ronny-antoon/AccessoryModules/README.md

 [![Latest](https://badges.registry.platformio.org/packages/ronny-antoon/library/AccessoryModules.svg)](https://registry.platformio.org/libraries/ronny-antoon/AccessoryModules)
 [![UnitTests](https://github.com/ronny-antoon/AccessoryModules/actions/workflows/build-and-test-embeded.yaml/badge.svg)](https://github.com/ronny-antoon/AccessoryModules/actions/workflows/build-and-test-embeded.yaml)

-The AccessoryModules Library is a C++ library providing abstract interfaces and implementations for various accessory modules such as lightbulb, fan, door lock, shade, etc. It simplifies the integration of these modules into ESP32/Arduino projects, offering methods for controlling and managing different types of accessories.
+The AccessoryModules library provides a set of C++ classes for managing various accessory modules, such as fans, light bulbs, outlets, and switches.
+These modules are designed to be controlled using a combination of relay and button modules.
+The library is built with modularity in mind, allowing easy integration into different applications.

 ## Table of Contents
 - [Introduction](#introduction)